The topology of the space of J-holomorphic maps to CP^2: Topological chiral homology

-In this subsection, we will describe a definition of topological chiral homology due to Andrade in \cite{An}.
+In this section, we will describe a definition of topological chiral homology due to Andrade in \cite{An}.
 It is based on the two sided bar construction introduced by May in \cite{M}.
 The purpose of this subsection is to describe May's two-sided bar construction.
 From now on, we will also assume that all operads $\mathcal O$ have $\mathcal O(0) =\{0\}$.
-All algebras that we will consider will have a base point $a_0 \in A$ and we require that $p(0) =a_0$ for all $a \in A$.
-We likewise require that all right modules $\mathcal R$ have $\mathcal R(0) = \{r_0\}$ and $r(0, \ldots, 0)=r_0$ for all $r \in R$.
+All algebras that we will consider will have a base point $a_0 \in A$ and we require that $p(0) =a_0$.
+We likewise require that all right modules $\mathcal R$ have $\mathcal R(0) = \{r_0\}$.
 We will recall the functor on the category of based spaces ($Top_*$) associated to a right module.

 \begin{definition} For $(X,a_0)$ a based space and $\mathcal R$ a right module over an operad $\mathcal O$, define a functor $R: Top_* \m Top_*$ by $ R X = \mathcal R \otimes X / \sim$.
-Here $\sim$ is the relation that if $r \in \mathcal R$ and $x_i \in X$, then $(r;x_1, \ldots, a_0, \ldots, x_n) \sim (r';x_1, \ldots, x_n)$ with $r'$ the composition of $r$ with $(id,\ldots, id,0, id \ldots, id)$. \end{definition}
+Here $\sim$ is the relation that if $r \in \mathcal R$ and $x_i \in X$, then $(r;x_1, \ldots, a_0, \ldots, x_n) \sim (r';x_1, \ldots, x_n)$ with $r'$ the composition of $r$ with $(id,\ldots, id,0, id, \ldots, id)$. \end{definition}

 We will use the convention that calligraphy style fonts are for symmetric sequences and regular fonts are for the associated functor.